-In Section 5.1, we use firm-level financial data from Compustat Global and earnings call transcripts analyzed with a LLM to link elevated household inflation expectations to firms' ability to sustain higher markups through increased pricing power.
-As outlined in Section

-2.2, elevated household inflation expectations can result in lower price elasticity of demand, as evidenced by references to increased pricing power and resilient demand in company earnings call transcripts.
-In Section 5.2, we analyze how firms' pre-COVID pricing power influences their ability to raise markups in response to supply-side shocks and changes in household inflation expectations during the COVID-19 pandemic period.
+In Section 5.1, we use firm-level financial data for publicly listed firms from Compustat Global and earnings call transcripts analyzed with a LLM to link elevated household inflation expectations to firms' ability to sustain higher markups through increased pricing power.
+As outlined in Section 2.2, elevated household inflation expectations can result in lower price elasticity of demand, as evidenced by references to increased pricing power and resilient demand in company earnings call transcripts.
+In Section 5.2, we analyze how firms' pre-COVID pricing power interacts with elevated household inflation expectations during the pandemic to shape their pricing and markup behavior, using data from Compustat Global and Bureau van Dijk's Orbis, which provides extensive coverage of both publicly listed and privately held firms.